apsknight/blog/_posts/2017-06-25-Setting up Competitive Programming Environment.markdown

 For triggering this you have to just type `code + TAB` in your C++ file.
 Notice the $0 sign in 2nd line of main function in my snippet.
 This $0 sign tells sublime to place the cursor here after triggering the snippet.

-Beside this, Sublime also plenty other useful features, to learn them you may consider downloading this [awesome book](http://nbviewer.jupyter.org/github/Kristinita/SashaBooks/blob/master/IT/Sublime%20Text/Sublime%20Text%20Power%20User.pdf) by **Wes Bos**.
+Beside this, Sublime also has plenty other useful features, to learn them you may consider downloading this [awesome book](http://nbviewer.jupyter.org/github/Kristinita/SashaBooks/blob/master/IT/Sublime%20Text/Sublime%20Text%20Power%20User.pdf) by **Wes Bos**.

 You can also visit this blog for setting up sublime for your coding environment: <http://blog.codingblocks.com/2017/setting-up-sublime-text-for-competitive-coding>